How to Protect Cells Without Protecting Sheet in Excel (3 Ways)

 VBA Code

-Now, try to select the cell containing the product Watermelon, and then our selection will be moved to the 3 cells right.
+• Select the cell containing the product Watermelon, and the selection will be moved three cells to the right.

 VBA Code